QuestPhone/questphone/Readme.md

 **QuestPhone** is an open-source Android productivity utility designed to help users reduce screen addiction by regulating app usage through a gamified experience.
 The application blocks distracting apps and unlocks them only once the user completes all their work.

-It was started in April 2024 under the name *DigipawFull* and is now continued as *QuestPhone*.
+It was started in April 2024 under the name *DigipawsFull* and is now continued as *QuestPhone*.

 > [!CAUTION]
 > This project is experimental and not yet ready for full production.
 [Donate](https://digipaws.life/donate)